Cathedral is devoted to St. Mary the Flower. This is an allusion to the lily – symbol of the magnificent Florence.

 Facade decoration was designed to create a uniform ensemble with the existing facades of Baptistery and Giotto’s Campanile – two outstanding buildings next to the cathedral, forming a single ensemble.

-If compared to the exterior, interior of the cathedral seems almost austere.
+If compared to the exterior, interior of the Florence Cathedral seems almost austere.
 Nevertheless here are located important works of art.